December 21 ,2018

 One tip is to not post about expensive items you just bought.
 You might be excited about your new 4K TV or a new piece of jewelry you just got as a gift, but these types of posts can also gain the attention of criminals.
 Furthermore, you do not want to announce when you are going on vacation or out for the evening.
 When a burglar sees this, they will know that your home is going to be empty.

-Avoiding these common mistakes can go a long way toward improving your home security and preventing a break in.
-To take your security to the next level and provide your home with the best protection possible, you should consider installing a smart security system.
+Avoiding these common mistakes can go a long way toward improving your home alarm and preventing a break-in.
+To take your alarm to the next level and provide your home with the best protection possible, you should consider installing a smart wireless system.

 For more information on smart home & alarm security systems, contact Cornerstone Protection for a free consultation.
-Our security experts will explain your options, listen to your security concerns and help you design an alarm system that is customized for your needs.
+Our experts will explain your options, listen to your alarm concerns and help you design an alarm system that is customized for your needs.